Eslam0mansour/Graduation--project-Medical-Corner-/README.md

-# Medical Corner Flutter App.  important >>> i'm still working on the to make best architecture on it
+# Medical Corner Flutter App.
-.
+- important >>> i'm still working on the project to make best architecture on it
-Medical Corner is a medical application that detection of pneumonia and brain tumour, It also provides prediction for heart disease, and diabetes. using deep learning model.
+- Medical Corner is a medical application that detection of pneumonia and brain tumour, It also provides prediction for heart disease, and diabetes. using deep learning model.